 2. Form Templates:

-The wide variety of form templates included with WPForms allow you to easily build a WordPress form without always having you to create one from scratch.
+The wide variety of form templates included with WPForms allows you to easily build a WordPress form without always having to create one from scratch.

 If you want to build a WordPress form tailored to your industry or niche, then you can install the Form Templates Pack addon.
 Regardless of the industry, you can find the right form template in WPForms.